Infant Observation Program

 Infant Observation is a course for professional people who would like to deepen and broaden their understanding of psychological development.
-It is offered as part of the Psychoanalytic Psychotherapy or as a STAND-ALONE PROGRAM.
-It can also be offered via SKYPE for those located in regional areas.
+It is offered as part of the Psychoanalytic Psychotherapy training or as a STAND-ALONE PROGRAM.
+It can also be offered via ZOOM or face-to-face.

-The stand-alone course is run alongside the Infant Observation component of the NSWIPP psychoanalytic psychotherapy training.
-It may be possible, following the completion of the Infant Observation course, to join the full training program, subject to meeting the prerequisites for the training.
+The Stand-Alone program is run alongside the Infant Observation component of the NSWIPP Psychoanalytic Psychotherapy training.
+It may be possible, following the completion of the Infant Observation course, to join the full training program, subject to meeting the prerequisites for the training, namely being in psychoanalytic psychotherapy with an approved therapist twice weekly.
 Application for the training and an interview would be required.
-Information about the Training can be found here.
+Information about the Training can be found on this Website.

 After potential observers have started meeting in the seminar group they will look for and make contact with a family that is expecting a baby.
 The student will need to visit the family and to discuss contact arrangements that would follow the birth of the baby.
 These matters will need to be discussed in the seminar prior to beginning the search for a baby to observe.